Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 Don't use the first Skeletons that'll appear.
 Wait for the Skeletons that appear during Oogie Boogie's announcement.
 These ones will spawn quickly and indefinitely until Oogie starts laughing.
 Then combo them with Soul Spin, taunt them when low on health and repeat.

 **Damage**\
-Be careful of the Skeletons in Oogie Mode while going for combo.
-They get more reach with their attackt that can take you off-guard.
+Shadow Oogie can actually hit you with his pirouette when he throws the dices.
+Make sure to keep your distance from him.

-For the boss fight, refer to <code>Skellinton's Revenge</code> to learn more about it.
+The ghosts during the boss fight will actually come after you.
+If they are near you, take care of them.

 **!-Count**\
-You don't need to taunt the enemies to get these.
-You can get these by entering Dance Mode against Shadow Oogie.
+You can get these by perfecting the Dance Mode against Shadow Oogie.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248563.png">